itsthejoker/filamentcolors.xyz/README.md

 Send a GET request to https://filamentcolors.xyz/api/version/; you'll get the following response: `{"db_version": 1, "db_last_modified": 1586021667}`.
 The `db_version` will be incremented if the _schema_ changes (which for right now, assume that it is stable), and the `db_last_modified` key is an ISO timestamp of the last time there was a swatch uploaded.

-If you have any questions, please feel free to reach out to me on Twitter at [@filamentcolors](https://twitter.com/filamentcolors)!
+If you have any questions, please feel free to reach out to me via email at [joe@filamentcolors.xyz](mailto:joe@filamentcolors.xyz)!